Skip to content

 Summary

 Publishing your calendar is a quick way to share your availability.
-By generating an ICS or HTML link, you allow others to view your schedule without needing special software.
+By generating an ICS or HTML link, you let others view your schedule without needing special software.
 Always remember to check your privacy settings and unpublish the calendar if you no longer want it to be accessible online.

 Why can’t I see the publish option in my Outlook settings?